 Match Cover to Your Business Model

 A mobile personal trainer needs different cover from a commercial gym owner.
-Ensure your policy reflects how you actually operate - where you train, what services you offer, how many clients you see, and whether you sell products.
+Make sure your policy reflects how you actually operate - where you train, what services you offer, how many clients you see, and whether you retail products.
 Do not pay for cover you do not need.

 6

-Your business changes over time - new services, more clients, additional staff, new equipment.
-Review your insurance at each renewal to ensure cover still matches your actual business.
-Notify your insurer of significant changes during the year.
+Your business evolves - new services, additional staff, more clients, new equipment.
+Review your insurance at each renewal to confirm cover matches your actual operations.
+Notify your insurer of material changes mid-term.

 Frequently Asked Questions